-We all know the feeling, getting in the shower before work, you’re in a hurry, you turn on the water and wait, and keep waiting, and the hot water doesn’t show up to the party.
+We all know the feeling, getting in the shower before work.
+You’re in a hurry, you turn on the water and wait, and keep waiting, and the hot water doesn’t show up to the party.

-But lighting the pilot light can be kind of intimidating and scary.
+Lighting the pilot light can be kind of intimidating and scary.
 We all have a healthy fear of the water heater blowing up.
 It’s a good thing.
 I mean… the fear of it blowing up is a good thing.
 It actually blowing up is not a good thing.
 Moving on.

 Lighting the pilot light is actually something you can do on your own if you’re comfortable with it.
 Here are the steps outlined on how to light it and if you want, you can even print out this one page of instructions to take with you to the water heater.

-Step Two: Turn the setting to “Off” and wait for at least three minutes.
+Turn the setting to “Off” and wait for at least three minutes.

-Step Three: Turn the valve onto the “Pilot” setting and hold a lighted match to the opening while pushing the reset button.
+Turn the valve onto the “Pilot” setting and hold a lighted match to the opening while pushing the reset button.
 Do this until the flame is burning brightly.

-Step Four: Turn the setting to the “On” position.
+Turn the setting to the “On” position.

 The water heater is made up of the following parts, any of which could be causing your water heater repair woes:

-- Dip tube – The dip-tube carries the water from the top of the tank to the bottom where it can be heated.
+- Dip tube – The dip tube carries the water from the top of the tank to the bottom where it can be heated.

 - Shut-off valve – This stops the water from flowing into the heater when necessary so that it doesn’t overflow.